A little about...

 Meet our board

-Keith is Chief Corporate Officer for ScottishPower with responsibility for the Iberdrola Group's activities in the UK and in particular leading the Group's £15bn investment plan to 2020.
-Keith also retains his role as Chief Executive Officer of ScottishPower Renewables, which is the UK arm of Iberdrola's Renewables Division.
-His responsibility encompasses all of the Group’s renewables activity in the UK and Iberdrola's global offshore business.
+Keith is Chief Executive Officer for ScottishPower and he also sits on the ScottishPower Board, where he was appointed in February 2012.
+Keith has full responsibility for the Company’s activities in the UK including the £5.3bn investment plan to 2022 designed to strengthen the position of the Company as the Utility of the Future.
+Keith is a member of the UK Government's Investment Trade Advisory Group and is also a COP26 Business Leader.
+In January 2021 is became Chair of CBI Scotland.
 Prior to joining ScottishPower, Keith had worked with some major financial institutions including The Royal Bank of Scotland and Standard Life, as well as working as a management consultant with Ernst & Young.

 John Brodie was appointed a Trustee of